nimdanor/django-enumfields/README.rst

 .. _PEP435: http://www.python.org/dev/peps/pep-0435/

-Besides the Label class for any nested class declared inside the Enum, a corresponding attribute will be added to the class instance (no default will be provided).
+Besides the special Label class, for any other nested class declared inside the Enum, a corresponding attribute will be added to the class instance without providing any default.

 .. code-block:: python